 - not enough information was available at the Grades Meeting for the CAP to decide on Warning or No Action (Soft Deferral);

-- The CAP is considering Required Withdrawal (Hard Deferral).
+- The CAP is considering Required Academic Leave (Hard Deferral).

 You and your advisee are each invited to submit a written statement for consideration at the meeting:

 - Please contact the student promptly to offer consultation on her or his statement: see Student Advice for guidelines.

 - You will receive a one-page questionnaire from the Staff Associate.